-The main components of Google's real-time results are twitter tweets.
-These are the real-time micro-blog messages that Twitter users use to post news and activites.
-Google's Amit Singhal, who led the development of Google's real-time search, recently showed how Google ranks these tweets in the new real-time resultson Google search pages.
+The main components of Google's real-time results are Twitter tweets.
+These are the real-time micro-blog messages that Twitter users use to post news and activities.
+Google's Amit Singhal, who led the development of Google's real-time search, recently showed how Google ranks these tweets in the new real-time results on Google search pages.

-There’s some kind of Page Rank only for these twitter tweets.
+There is some kind of Page Rank only for these Twitter tweets.

-But tweets from twitter are not about links but its about followers.
+But tweets from Twitter are not about links but it's about followers.
 People “follow” the comments or tweets of other Twitter users.
 The more followers a Twitter user has, again the more reputable the tweets are for that user.
-If Twitter users who have many followers follow another Twitter user then these users can have a bigger impact to the reputation of that user.
+If Twitter users who have many followers follow another Twitter user then these users can have a bigger impact on the reputation of that user.

-There are other filters and algorithms that rules this as the follower reputation rank is only one factor of Google's methods to rank these tweets, other factors like hash tags, spam and the signal in the noise are some others.
+There are other filters and algorithms that rule this as the follower reputation rank is only one factor of Google's methods to rank these tweets, other factors like hashtags, spam and the signal in the noise are some others.

-- Hash tags: Twitter users use “hash tags” in twitter comments.
-Hash tags are symbols (like keywords) that start with a # followed by a popular topic, as an example of hash tag #earthquake.
-If this hash tag is included in a tweet, this tweet will start to show up in the real-time results when other Twitter users click that hash tag’s topic word elsewhere on the site.
+- Hashtags: Twitter users use “hashtags” in Twitter comments.
+Hashtags are symbols (like keywords) that start with a # followed by a popular topic, as an example of hashtag #earthquake.
+If this hashtag is included in a tweet.
+This tweet will start to show up in the real-time results when other Twitter users click that hashtag topic word elsewhere on the site.

-- Spam: Hash tags can be very useful to maximize the exposure of a tweet, but sometimes they are abused for spamming.
-The wrong hash tags can become a red flag that triggers Google's search spam filters.
-Amit Singhal didn't go into the details in this but he said that Google modeled the hash tagging behavior in ways to reduce the exposure of spam or low-quality tweets.
+- Spam: Hashtags can be very useful to maximize the exposure of a tweet.
+But sometimes they are abused for spamming.
+The wrong hashtags can become a red flag that triggers Google's search spam filters.
+Amit Singhal didn't go into the details in this but he said that Google modelled the hashtagging behaviour in ways to reduce the exposure of spam or low-quality tweets.

-- The signal in the noise: There can be thousands of tweets that has a very welknown word like “Obama”.
+- The signal in the noise: There can be thousands of tweets that has a very well known word like “Obama”.
 To find the best relevant tweets, Google searches for “signals in the noise”.
-Such signal can be a huge number of tweets that mention other words relative to “Obama”, for example “Cambridge police”.
-These kind of tweets with these kind of signals will be chosen for the real-time results.
+Such a signal can be a huge number of tweets that mention other words relative to “Obama”, for example, “Cambridge police”.
+This kind of tweet with these kinds of signals will be chosen for the real-time results.